latolukasz/beeorm-doc/docs/guide/crud.md

 ### Flushing references

-BeeORM automatically flush all new entities (entity with ID equal to 0) assigned in flushed entity as reference.
+BeeORM automatically flushes all new entities (entities with ID equal to 0) assigned in flushed entity as reference.
 Look at this example:

 <code-group>